XView

 -name

 Followed by a string without spaces specifying the name of this photo resist strip step.
-Each strip command needs to have a unique name.
+The name is used in the description of the strip step and in the file name when saving the images.
+The name cannot have been used by a previous strip steps.

 release